adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 > Or if they're using a touch device, simply flicking backwards and forwards in that easy way that we've all become used to. **What you do is you take that, and you fucking well leave it alone.**

 Letting things stack naturally is a superb start.
-Not only does this embrace the way the web works&mdash;it makes for a remarkably accessible and fast experience.
+Not only does this embrace the way the web works&mdash;it makes for a remarkably inclusive and fast experience.

+*A fast experience, by the way, is a vital aspect of designing inclusive experiences.
+Some people don't have fast connections, and they should not be excluded because of this fact.*

 But, letting things stack isn't our *only* option.
 We can chunk stuff across multiple pages.
 Once pages have little on them the page refresh ‘problem’ is no longer a problem.
-Pages become fast by default and by design.
+Pages are fast by design.
+Sometimes to the point where the page refresh is hard to spot.

 With regards to long complex forms (or even shortish ones for that matter) there is [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) which I've spoken and written about before.